climate-tech-handbook/climate-tech-handbook/docs/solution-high-speed-rail.md

 High-Speed Rail is a rapidly growing industry with great potential to help reverse climate change.
 New technologies are being developed all the time to make high-speed rail more efficient and reduce greenhouse gas emissions.
 Some of these breakthrough technologies include:

--High-speed maglev trains: These trains use magnets to levitate off the tracks, reducing friction and making them much more efficient than traditional trains.
+- High-speed maglev trains: These trains use magnets to levitate off the tracks, reducing friction and making them much more efficient than traditional trains.

--Hyperloop: A new transportation system that uses a low-pressure tube to send passengers and cargo through a network of tubes at high speeds.
+- Hyperloop: A new transportation system that uses a low-pressure tube to send passengers and cargo through a network of tubes at high speeds.

--Energy-efficient locomotives: New locomotives are being developed that are much more energy-efficient than traditional diesel locomotives.
+- Energy-efficient locomotives: New locomotives are being developed that are much more energy-efficient than traditional diesel locomotives.

 Some companies and organizations that are at the forefront of developing high-speed rail solutions include:

--Hyperloop Transportation Technologies
+- Hyperloop Transportation Technologies

--Virgin Hyperloop One
+- Virgin Hyperloop One

--The Boring Company
+- The Boring Company

-- SpaceX

 ## Lessons Learned